Salient Issue

 Fairtrade utilises a variety of tools to prevent and mitigate3 the risk of forced labour.
 One of the tools is the Fairtrade Standards, which include several requirements on forced labour:

-• Policy and procedures - If forced labour has been identified at a farmer organisation, the organisation must ensure the victim's prolonged safety and implement policies and procedures to prevent abusive work conditions.
+• Policy and procedures.
+If forced labour has been identified at a farmer organisation, the organisation must ensure the victim's prolonged safety and implement policies and procedures to prevent abusive work conditions.
 It also needs to explain these provisions to all workers.
 In addition, a monitoring system is recommended, if forced labour is endemic in the sector or region.
-As of 2021, over half of Fairtrade certified organisations in Latin America had a protection policy5.
+As of 2023, over half (57 %) of the surveyed Fairtrade certified organisations in Latin America had a protection policy5.

-• Overtime - Overtime is voluntary, not required on a regular basis, and does not extend to more than 12 hours per week or 3 consecutive months.
+• Overtime.
+Overtime is voluntary, not required on a regular basis, and does not extend to more than 12 hours per week and is not used regularly, exceeding periods of three consecutive months.

-• Corporal punishment - Corporal punishment, coercion or bullying is not tolerated.
+• Corporal punishment.
+Corporal punishment, coercion or bullying are not tolerated.

 Find the full set of forced labour requirements in the Fairtrade Standards at the bottom of this page.